serenadeai/speech-recorder/README.md

 speech-recorder is a cross-platform, native [node.js](https://nodejs.org) [addon](http://nodejs.org/api/addons.html) for getting a stream of audio from a device's microphone.
 Using speech-recorder, you can also get only the audio that corresponds to someone speaking.

 This module is used for speech recognition in [Serenade](https://serenade.ai).
-Serenade enables you to write code through nautral speech, rather than typing.
+Serenade enables you to write code through natural speech, rather than typing.

 ## Installation